Crunch (video games): Workload and compensation

-According to a 2019, survey from the International Game Developers Association, 40 percent of game developers reported experiencing crunch at least once over the past year.
+According to a 2019 survey from the International Game Developers Association, 40 percent of game developers reported experiencing crunch at least once over the previous year.
 Only 8 percent reported receiving extra pay for their crunch hours.
-At federal and state levels, computer professionals who earn above a set annual salary are exempt from overtime laws.
+At federal and state levels in the United States, computer professionals who earn above a set annual salary are exempt from overtime laws.
 This exemption permits companies to not pay developers for any extra hours in the office.
 The set annual salary varies from state to state.
 An exception is California, where software developers are specifically protected by a minimum hourly wage to be considered exempt, which as of 2008 was set to $36 an hour, though this tends to be lower than the average game developer salary.
 When games are created, strict contracts are signed between development studios and publishers that set budgets and deadlines for the project.
 Exemption from overtime laws enable studios to work developers more hours than usual without going over-budget.

 Game studios also contract work out to cheaper contract workers.
 When this happens, pay and amount of work is settled on when the contract is signed meaning they are not entitled to overtime payment either.
-Contract workers are willing to do this in hopes for a full time job offer after the game is finished or a bonus upon completion if the game performs well but neither of these are guaranteed and there’s a good chance that they are left with nothing once the contract is up.
+Contract workers are willing to do this in hopes for a full time job offer after the game is finished or a bonus upon completion if the game performs well, but neither of these are guaranteed and there is a good chance that they are left with nothing once the contract is up.